OxBryte/goopenly/IMPROVEMENTS_SUMMARY.md

-# 🎉 StableStack - Complete Improvements Summary
+# 🎉 Openly - Complete Improvements Summary

 ## Overview

-Your StableStack application has been completely transformed with **modern design improvements** and **full responsive support**!
+Your Openly application has been completely transformed with **modern design improvements** and **full responsive support**!

 ---